 For example, I directed creation of more than 15 annual catalogs targeting elementary school teachers, and we portrayed real teachers.
 We traveled nationwide to photograph our client's customers to capture reality: middle-age teachers; teachers who are not fashion models; heavy-set teachers; even young and perky teachers.
 We sprinkled a few “aspirational models” throughout the catalogs, but we stayed mindful of our market.

 Strictly judging from the Chico’s catalog, which I’ve now dog-eared, this company isn’t marketing to contemporaries of Debbie Phelps.
 Maybe they just appreciate getting a slice of her justly deserved celebrity.
-She's a lonely emissary for a generation in which more than half the women have already passed 50.
+She's a lonely emissary for a generation in which all 37+ million women have passed age 50.

 If Chico’s truly is a Boomer-focused cataloger and specialty retailer, there would be more Boomer women throughout the catalog who appear to be of similar age to Debbie Phelps, with realistic proportions.
 You’d find a little glimmering gray hair.
 And maybe some facial wisdom lines.